DataDog/datadog-for-vscode/README.md

 <!-- markdownlint-enable MD041 -->
 <!-- markdownlint-enable MD033 -->

-The [Datadog][datadog] extension for VS Code is in public beta.
-It is intended for all developers that use [Datadog][datadog] products.
+The Datadog extension for VS Code is intended for all developers that use Datadog products.
 If the extension stops working unexpectedly, check for extension updates or [reach out to the team](#help-and-feedback).

 [Overview](#overview)
 | [Code Insights](#code-insights)